Corneal abrasions account for over 2 in every 100 eye injuries each year.

 - Difficulty keeping the eye open

-Since the cornea is extremely sensitive, even a small scratch can cause severe pain.
+Since the cornea is extremely sensitive, even a small scratch can cause a corneal ulcer and severe pain.

 If you feel like something is stuck in your eye, try not to rub your eye— this can make the scratch worse.
 Instead, blink multiple times and pull your upper lid over your lower lid in an attempt to dislodge any foreign matter.